dottjt/japanese-language-engine/NOTES.md

 - Understanding the technical details behind Watashi Engine.
 - What is the instanteous composition method.
 - Understanding the instantaeous composition method.
+- How to master N1 JLPT in 2 months

 ## Notes: